Kidney stones are among the most painful medical conditions.

 What Types of Kidney Stones Are There?

-Based on the substances that make up their crystals, there are four different types of kidney stones:
+Based on the substances that make up the crystals, there are four different types of kidney stones:

-- Calcium stones occur when your body absorbs more calcium than it needs.
-The most common type of kidney stones, they are usually made of calcium oxalate.
+- Calcium stones occur when the concentration of Calcium ion is higher and the kidneys fail to resorb it completely..
+The most common type of kidney stones are usually made of calcium oxalate.

 - Struvite stones contain magnesium ammonium phosphate (struvite) crystals.
 They are usually the result of urinary tract infections and occur mostly in women.